Skip to content

 Fluid Power Grants

-Grants of up to $500 are available for schools and community organizations interested in hosting or attending a Fluid Power Action Challenge event, purchasing fluid power kits for hands-on activities, or otherwise enhancing the educational experience involving fluid power.
+Grants up to $500 are available to the schools and community organizations who want help students learn about fluid power through Fluid Power Action Challenge events, the purchase of hands-on fluid power kits, or otherwise enhancing the educational experience involving fluid power.

 University Grants